ELIFE-ASU/ecg/README.md

 # ecg
 Pulling information from biological databases, and converting it into easy to use gmls for network science.

-To install locally, if you haven't navigate to the package directory:
+To install locally, if you haven't navigated to the package directory:

 `pip install -e /path/to/package`